databio/bbconf/docs/bbc_api.md

 Count rows in the bedsets table
 #### Returns:

-- `int`:  numner of rows in the bedsets table
+- `int`:  number of rows in the bedsets table